Ethern-Myth/efetch/README.md

 In this example:

-- We first create an instance of `Efetch` without any logging.
+- We first create an instance of `Efetch` without any logging, default is set for us.
-- Then, we create another instance of `Efetch` with console logging enabled by passing `ConsoleLoggingProvider.Instance` to the `InstanceWithLoggingProvider` method.
 - We perform a GET request using the first client instance and display the result.
 - We perform a POST request using the second client instance with console logging and display the result.
 - Similarly, other HTTP operations like PUT, PATCH, and DELETE can be performed using their respective methods.